Bankruptcy Attorneys for Chapter 7 in Georgia

 To qualify to file a Chapter 7 bankruptcy case in Georgia, you must have not filed a Chapter 7 bankruptcy less than eight years ago and must also meet an income test that is referred to as the “means test.”
 The means test uses the median income for your household size as a threshold for qualifying to file Chapter 7.
 If you and your spouse earn less than the median income for your household size within the six months preceding filing, you qualify to file Chapter 7.
-Median income in the Atlanta, Georgia area for a family of two is $50,712.00 per year.
+The median income in the Atlanta, Georgia area for a family of two is $50,712.00 per year.
 Even if you do not earn less than the median income for your household size, you may still qualify to file for a Chapter 7 in Georgia because deductions for mortgage payments, medical bills, health insurance, childcare, taxes, and other expenses are allowable.

-Chapter 7 Trustee Duties
+Chapter 7 in Georgia Trustee Duties

 Protecting Property in Chapter 7 Bankruptcy Cases